 “I see the table runners out there today and I had no idea they even existed.
 We went with the bare bones reception hall ones which looked okay but I wish I added runners to them.
 Gauze?
 That farmhouse style would have totally been me!” -Leah R.

 Wedding Planning Tips for Brides, #17.
 More entertainment for guests.

 “Many of my guests didn’t dance.
 I assumed everyone would dance so I was surprised when people were sitting out.
 I wish I had thought of other entertainment for guests to do instead of dancing.” -Ella C.

-Wedding Planning Tips for Brides, #18.
+Best Wedding Tips for Brides, #18.
 Fake flowers!

 “I would have skipped fresh flowers on everything except maybe our table centerpieces.
 Having huge bouquets were really a hassle in my summer wedding.
 I felt like we were constantly trying to keep the flowers from wilting by putting them back in vases and bringing them out for photos.
 It was a lot of work trying to keep them looking fresh.
 Now that I know sola bouquets exist I would have been all over that, for me and my bridesmaids.
 Everyone could have kept their bouquets afterward, too!
 Bummer.” -Susan H.

 “Don’t forget to allocate funds in your budget for tipping wedding vendors and miscellaneous service providers.
 Our vendors were so great we tipped them a bit more but I budgeted ahead of time for that.
 I can imagine if you don’t know who to tip it will come as a surprise when the wedding approaches quickly.” -Sarah P.

 Best Wedding Tips for Brides, #20.
 Have a backup plan in case of rain.